mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/cache.md

 - `num_connections`: specifies the number of established TCP/IP connections.
 The default value is 12.
 - `prefetch_size`: specifies the number of prefetched rows.
 The default value is 20.

-The following things that needs to be noted:
+Note:

-In actual use, you are advised to run the `dataset-cache -g` command to obtain a cache session id from the cache server and use it as the parameter of `session_id` to prevent errors caused by cache session nonexistence.
+- In actual use, you are advised to run the `dataset-cache -g` command to obtain a cache session id from the cache server and use it as the parameter of `session_id` to prevent errors caused by cache session nonexistence.

+- The use of `size`:

-`size=0` indicates that the memory space used by the cache is not limited manually, but automically controlled by the cache server according to system's total memory resources, and cache server's memory usage would be limited to within 80% of the total system memory.
+    - `size=0` indicates that the memory space used by the cache is not limited manually, but automically controlled by the cache server according to system's total memory resources, and cache server's memory usage would be limited to within 80% of the total system memory.

-Users can also manually set `size` to a proper value based on the idle memory of the machine.
+    - Users can also manually set `size` to a proper value based on the idle memory of the machine.
 Note that before setting the `size` parameter, make sure to check the available memory of the system and the size of the dataset to be loaded.
 If the memory space occupied by the dataset-cache-server or the space of the dataset to be loaded exceeds the available memory of the system, it may cause problems such as machine downtime/restart, automatic shutdown of dataset-cache-server, and failure of training process execution.

+- The use of `spilling=True`:

-`spilling=True` indicates that the remaining data is written to disks when the memory space is insufficient.
+    - `spilling=True` indicates that the remaining data is written to disks when the memory space is insufficient.
 Therefore, ensure that you have the writing permission and the sufficient disk space on the configured disk path is  to store the cache data that spills to the disk.
 Note that if no spilling path is set when cache server starts, setting `spilling=True` will raise an error when calling the API.

-`spilling=False` indicates that no data is written once the configured memory space is used up on the cache server.
+    - `spilling=False` indicates that no data is written once the configured memory space is used up on the cache server.

-If a dataset that does not support random access (such as `TFRecordDataset`) is used to load data and the cache service is enabled, ensure that the entire dataset is stored locally.
+- If a dataset that does not support random access (such as `TFRecordDataset`) is used to load data and the cache service is enabled, ensure that the entire dataset is stored locally.
 In this scenario, if the local memory space is insufficient to store all data, spilling must be enabled to spill data to disks.

 ### 4. Insert a Cache Instance

 Currently, the cache service can be used to cache both original datasets and datasets processed by argumentation.
-The following example shows two usage methods.
+The following examples show the processing of the two types of data separately.

 Note that both examples need to create a cache instance according to the method in step 3, and pass in the created `test_cache` as `cache` parameters in the dataset load or map operation.